 Interviewer: We’ll talk about domestic violence charges in New York.
 Is that just between a husband and wife, or it could be between siblings or other relations?

-Eric: In New York a domestic violence case is any case between a husband and a wife, a boyfriend and a girlfriend, ex-husband and ex-wife, ex-boyfriend and ex-girlfriend, or anybody who has a child in common, whether or not they were ever officially married.
+Attorney: In New York a domestic violence case is any case between a husband and a wife, a boyfriend and a girlfriend, ex-husband and ex-wife, ex-boyfriend and ex-girlfriend, or anybody who has a child in common, whether or not they were ever officially married.
 Any crime that entails those parties will be classified as a domestic violence case.

 What Is a DVM Charge?

-Eric: They have an integrated part for cases that would otherwise be handled by any other party of the District Attorney’s office.
+Attorney: They have an integrated part for cases that would otherwise be handled by any other party of the District Attorney’s office.
 These cases are handled by a domestic violence part, and then there are certain courtrooms and certain judges that are designated the domestic violence judges.

 We have an actual part that is referred to as, instead of just in the old days DV, for Domestic Violence, and now they put an M at the end for DVM, for Domestic Violence Multipart.